 Date: Friday, December 20th

 January: Free Radicals – A History of Experimental Film

-Achieving the near-impossible task of doing justice in a mere 82 minutes to this incredibly rich, varied, and expansive domain, FREE RADICALS is as expertly constructed an introduction to the topic as one could hope for, thanks in large part to the film’s privileging of rare interviews with some of the most important filmmakers in the avant-garde tradition (including Jonas Mekas, Peter Kubelka, Stan Brakhage, and Hans Richter), and its inclusion of several films in their entirety.
-The film’s sincere admiration for its subject is best reflected by Chodorov’s own description: “I wanted to share a few of the films I love and introduce you to some of the free, radical artists who made them.”
+Free Radicals (2012 / 82 min) is an expertly constructed introduction to experimental film thanks in large part to the film’s rare interviews with some of the most important filmmakers in this tradition (including Jonas Mekas, Peter Kubelka, Stan Brakhage, and Hans Richter), and its inclusion of several films in their entirety.

 Date: Friday, January 10th

 Milarepa (2006 / 90 min) depicts the humble beginnings of the man who was to become Tibet’s greatest saint.
 A true story based on centuries-old oral traditions, a youthful Milarepa is propelled into a world of sorrow and betrayal after his father’s sudden death.
-Destitute and hopeless, he sets out to learn black magic – and exact revenge on his enemies – encountering magicians, demons, an enigmatic teacher and unexpected mystical power along the way.
+Destitute and hopeless, he sets out to learn black magic and exact revenge on his enemies.
 But it is in confrontation with the consequences of his anger that he learns the most.
 Photographed in the stunning Lahaul-Spiti region of Northern India, Milarepa offers a provocative parallel to the cycle of violence and retribution consuming today’s world.